MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 For example, the reference implementation uses the Competing Consumers pattern on a stateless service running in Container Apps to process ticket-rendering requests from a Service Bus queue.
 It configures a queue processor with:

-- *AutoCompleteMessages.* Automatically completes messages if they're processed without failure.
+- `AutoCompleteMessages`.
+Automatically completes messages if they're processed without failure.
-- *ReceiveMode.* Uses PeekLock mode and redelivers messages if they aren't settled.
+- `ReceiveMode`.
+Uses PeekLock mode and redelivers messages if they aren't settled.
-- *MaxConcurrentCalls.* Set to 1 to handle one message at a time.
+- `MaxConcurrentCalls`.
+Set to 1 to handle one message at a time.
-- *PrefetchCount.* Set to 0 to avoid prefetching messages.
+- `PrefetchCount`.
+Set to 0 to avoid prefetching messages.

 The processor logs message-processing details, which can help with troubleshooting and monitoring.
 It captures deserialization errors and routes invalid messages to a dead-letter queue to prevent repetitive processing of faulty messages.
 The service scales at the container level, which enables efficient handling of message spikes based on queue length.